csalotti/cropmapping/cmap/README.md

 1. `ml` : All operations, transformations and loops for training and validation.
-   It defines the `LightningModule`, asystem to organize pytorch code into sections (trainig ,validation, optoimizers, learning rates, ..) b. `Trainer`
+   It defines the `LightningModule`, asystem to organize pytorch code into sections (trainig ,validation, optoimizers, learning rates, ..)

+2. `data` : Define how the data prepared, fed to the a Dataset, split and iterated through a `DataLoader`.
+It defines the `LightningDataModule` that make training reproducible.

+3. `main` : Entry point of the training, it defines the `Trainer` that automate training and validation loop, with a `LightningModule` and `LightningDataModule`.
+For convenience and reproduciblity, it is launched through `LightningCli` that can take yaml config files as input

 ## Structure